Community & Regional Planning Center

 4/16/15-Mendota Farmers' Market

-Above Fresno State students tending to a booth at a Mendota weekly Farmers' Market on April 15.
+Above Fresno State students tended a booth at a Mendota weekly Farmers' Market on April 15.
 A team of seven students created a community questionnaire and walkability assessment tool as part of their Recreation Administration Research and Evaluation in Recreation, Parks, and Tourism course.
 The tools created will supplement the CRPC's StreetsAlive: a Walking and Bicycling Audit Program in the cities of Avenal, Mendota, Orange Cove, and San Joaquin.

 Above Students handed out questionnaires to the public that asked a series of questions about the sidewalks, street connectivity and overall safety while walking and biking in the city of Mendota.
 A total of 45 surveys were collected (a 65% response rate).
 Ages of participants ranged from 10 to 64 years old.
 The students will present their findings as part of their class final and the questionnaire and walkability assessment tool template will be replicated throughout the Central Valley by CRPC.

 For more information about StreetsAlive, click here.

-Above Jenna Chilingerian, CRPC coordinator and John Gonzalez, program assistant presenting a Walkability Workshop on StreetsAlive: A Walking and Bicycling Audit program at the Avenal Rotary Club.
+Above Jenna Chilingerian, CRPC coordinator and John Gonzalez, program assistant presented a Walkability Workshop on StreetsAlive: A Walking and Bicycling Audit program at the Avenal Rotary Club.
 For more information about StreetsAlive, click here.